heynicejacket/dzi-builder/README.md

 <p align="center"><img src="https://embers.nicejacket.cc/dzi-builder/dzi-builder-header.png"></p>

 The [first map](https://embers.nicejacket.cc/known-eilarun.html) I converted into a functioning dzi was a pain.
-My map was massive, with a ton of detail, so I used 59 artboards to make 58 unique files, and, to make a square, a 59th generic "ocean" tile to fill in empty ocean areas that was making the Illustrator file nearly impossible to load.
+My map was massive, with a ton of detail; I used 59 artboards to make 58 unique files, and, to fill out a square, a 59th generic "ocean" tile to fill in empty ocean areas that was making the Illustrator file nearly impossible to load.

 From Illustrator, I mass-exported these as svg files to more rapidly generate high resolution png files with